sparkflows/sparkflows-docs/docs/user-guide/quick-start/3-create-datasets.rst

 Fill in the required fields as below:

-- *Name*: Name of the new dataset
+- *Name*: Name of the new dataset.
-- *Description*: Description of the new dataset
+- *Description*: Description of the new dataset.
-- *Has Header Row*: Indicates whether the dataset has a header row specifying the name of the columns or not
+- *Has Header Row*: Indicates whether the dataset has a header row specifying the name of the columns or not.
-- *Delimiter*: Indicates the delimiter to be used between the fields in the data
+- *Delimiter*: Indicates the delimiter to be used between the fields in the data.
-- *Path*: Path for the location of the file or directory containing the data files for the dataset
+- *Path*: Path for the location of the file or directory containing the data files for the dataset.